sideshowcoder/canned/index.md

 *Warning this will be deprecated in the future since canned now supports multiple response based on the request body or GET URL parameters in one file.
-This is the prefered way since filed with ? in the name do no work on Windows*
+This is the prefered way since files with ? in the name do not work on Windows*

     file                            | resquest
     /index?name=Superman.get.json   | GET /?name=Superman&NotAllParams=NeedToMatch